stat545ubc-2021/b2packagetessosbrn/README.md

 #> #   mean_value <dbl>, sd_value <dbl>
 ```

-This package is useful because it allows those cleaning their datasets
+b2packagetessosbrn is useful because it allows those cleaning their
-to have simple functions that provide useful columns without dealing
+datasets to have simple functions that provide useful columns without
-with tidyverse steps
+dealing with intermediate steps - hopefully will be expanded in the near
+future to include many more cleaning steps!